-Number 8: Skechers Performance Men's Go Walk 4 Incredible Walking Shoe
+Runner Up: Skechers Performance Men's Go Walk 4—An Incredible Walking Shoe

-I love my Skechers, even though they're a different pair than the one listed here.
-Skechers began as a basic, no-frills line of boots and skate shoes; they were favored by skateboarders for their affordability, durability, and conscious lack of style; Skecher shoes were initially part of a skater's visible rejection of the trendy signifiers of fashion.
+Skechers began as a basic, no-frills line of boots and skate shoes; they were favored by skateboarders for their affordability, durability, and conscious lack of style; Skechers shoes were initially part of a skater's visible rejection of the trendy signifiers of fashion.

-In the modern era, Skechers like the have become much more of a fashion statement, with celebrity-driven advertising that has included Meghan Trainor, Howie Long, Sugar Ray Leonard, and the girl group Sistar; Skechers has even signed the legendary Ringo Starr as a celebrity representative.
-For most of us, though, the appeal of Skechers isn't so much about who wears them as how they feel and how they look, which is, in both cases, excellent.
-Go Walk 4
+This pair of Sketchers shows you what the brand has accomplished in the modern era.
+In the modern era, Skechers like the Go Walk 4 have become much more of a fashion statement, with celebrity-driven advertising that has included Meghan Trainor, Howie Long, Sugar Ray Leonard, and the girl group Sistar; Skechers has even signed the legendary Ringo Starr as a celebrity representative.
+For most of us, though, the appeal of Skechers isn't so much about who wears them; it is about how they feel and how they look, which is, in both cases, excellent.

 - Textile uppers